cure53/DOMPurify/README.md

 You can further run local tests by executing `npm run-script local-test` or, in case you have a BrowserStack account with automation available, run the tests using `npm run-script ci-test`.

+All relevant commits will be signed with the key 0x24BB6BF4 (since 8th of April 2016).

 ## Security Mailing List

 We maintain a mailing list that notifies whenever a security-critical release of DOMPurify was published.
 This means, if someone found a bypass and we fixed it with a release (which always happens when a bypass was found) a mail will go out to that list.
 This usually happens within minutes or few hours after learning about a bypass.
 The list can be subscribed to here: